deveyNull/TenetsOfCyber/README.md

 # Tenets of the Cyber Domain:
+Last Updated: 08Mar2021

 These are the unsolicited opinions of someone who has never conducted cyber operations with no knowledge of controlled information.

+I have never been read in to anything and have no real world knowledge of the subject.
 Take that as you will.

-Feedback appreciated @deveynull.
+Feedback appreciated @deveynull or d.m.devey@gmail.com.

 1. Attribution
     1. Attribution is split into two distinct entities, Capital "A" and lower-case "a" attribution